Segment your subscribers

 The rules of email are always changing but the top three rules you must follow when sending promotional emails are:

 - You must include an unsubscribe link in your marketing emails.
-You must honour all unsubscribe requests within 10 days (ideally immediately).

 - From addresses and names and subject lines must be relevant (not misleading).
 ‘Unsolicited’ (bulk marketing emails) must include a legitimate physical address of the sender.